jackyc-11/appinventor-sources/appinventor/docs/markdown/reference/components/sensors.md

 {:id="MagneticFieldSensor.MaximumRange" .number .ro .bo} *MaximumRange* : Indicates the maximum range the magnetic sensor can reach.

+{:id="MagneticFieldSensor.Name" .text .ro .bo} *Name* : Gets the name of the MagneticFieldSensor.

 {:id="MagneticFieldSensor.XStrength" .number .ro .bo} *XStrength* : Indicates the field's strength in the X-axis.